-- Households visited the West Seattle Food Bank 37,493 times.
+- Households visited the West Seattle Food Bank over 43,000 times.

-- 8,682 individuals at risk of hunger counted on the WSFB at some time during the year, and 3402 of them were children.
+- 8,400 individuals at risk of hunger counted on the WSFB at some time during the year, including 3,200 children and 1,200 seniors.

-To help families and children we offer a variety of food and services:
+To help families and children we offer a variety of food and service programs:

 The West Seattle Food Bank has many partners assisting to secure food that will meet the special dietary needs and cultural preferences of the diverse population we serve.

 - Food Lifeline and Northwest Harvest, both distribution centers that supply food to community agencies like the West Seattle Food Bank, provided 32% of the food we distributed to families in need.